FinalMask

 UDP port-hopping configuration.

 interval is the port-hopping interval in seconds.
-The minimum is 5.
-The default is 30 seconds.
+It must be at least 5, and the default is 30 seconds.

 initStreamReceiveWindow: number